singlecla/singlecla/cla.md

 ### Company and Client CLAs

 If a project steward asks me to help get a CLA from someone who many own legal rights in my contribution, I promise to help the project steward request that CLA.
-I am aware that individuals with signature authority can sign CLAs for companies and other legal entities.
+I am aware that only people with legal authority can sign CLAs on behalf of companies and other legal entities.

 ## Reliability